akash-kant/Weekday-Motivation-Weekend-Riddles/README.md

 - 📝 Add more messages and riddles in `messages.js`.
 - 🎨 Customize styles in `index.ejs` for a personalized touch.

-## License

-This project is licensed under the [MIT License](LICENSE) - feel free to remix and share!

 ## How to Contribute

 Your contributions and ideas are always welcome!
 Check out our [Contributing Guide](CONTRIBUTING.md) for more details.